 The story centres on Billy, a young American who was incarcerated in Turkey after attempting to smuggle drugs onto a plane.
 Scenes of brutality in the Turkish prison are lent a punk grittiness by the thudding Madonna-esque music, something which isn’t reflected in the choreography.
 Hamid, the ruthless guard who rules the prison floor, is made laughable with an oversized, possibly compensatory truncheon and dance moves more ponderous than forbidding.
 The host of guards are a disco backing group, all spins and smiles – perhaps meant to be eerie, but instead faintly ridiculous.

 The static narrative is improved by Steven Scott’s versatile set and lighting, which add the crucial violent undertones to fight scenes in the prison.
 The crashing of tin mugs on aluminium tables by crazed inmates is more reminiscent of Food, Glorious Food than of the atrocities of prison life, but this quickly culminates in a horrifying blood-and-gore moment when Billy tears out the tongue of his attacker.
 The electrifying end to Act One is unmatched in the rest of the show, with the choreography falling short of the thrilling display of male physicality that is so needed in such a bloodied drama.

-Midnight Express is on at the London Coliseum until 14th April 2013, for further information or to book visit here.
+Midnight Express is at the London Coliseum until 14th April 2013.
+For further information or to book visit the English National Opera’s website here.

 Watch the trailer for Midnight Express here: